-Batteries that last longer and can deal with more wear and tear are the golden goose in the EV battery manufacturing game, and CATL may very well maintain its number one position for years to come once it rolls out a new “million mile” battery soon, which should cost less than $US100 in terms of kWh and can handle decades of heavy use.
+Batteries that last longer and can deal with more wear and tear are the golden goose in the EV battery manufacturing game, and CATL may very well maintain its number one position for years to come now that it has unveiled an EV battery it claims has a range of over 1000 kilometres from a single charge.

 LG Energy Solution

 A unit of LG Chem, this South Korean battery supplier is neck and neck with CATL as the world’s number one supplier of lithium-ion EV batteries.

 Although there has been some controversy along the way - LG Chem successfully sued rivals SK Innovations not too long ago for stealing trade secrets - the future looks bright for the company, with LG Energy Solution beginning production of 4680 cells in 2023, the very same cells which make up Tesla’s most advanced battery pack yet.

 The large format 4680 cylindrical cells are said to increases power by six times and energy by five times, as well as boost an EV’s range by up to 54 per cent.

 These 4680 cells are also expected to bring the price of Tesla EVs down to around $US25,000, according to Tesla founder Elon Musk.